 Q: What non-prescription tools do I have to stop acne?

 A: Benzyol Peroxide (BP) is your first line treatment for acne.
 There is a common misconception that BP should only be applied as a spot treatment option AFTER the acne lesion has already surfaced.

 However, BP is more effective being applied BEFORE the breakout occurs.

 Spread a thin layer of BP across acne prone areas of your face as a preventative measure.

-If BP has not worked for you, step up by using retinol+AZA to flush out dead skin inside your pores.
+If BP has not worked for you, step up by using retinol+AZA to flush out dead skin cells inside your pores.

 The Clear Out hits acne from multiple angles by blending multiple active ingredients that work together and at the same time simplifies your skincare routine.
 It is gentle enough to be left on overnight where it has enough time to penetrate deep into the pore.